eabglobal/juniper/docs/index.rst

 ********

-If you are working with lambda functions, chances are that you are using a `SAM`_ template as a way to define your serverless application.
-A SAM templates is used to define a set of AWS resources.
-This is the definition of a lambda function:
+If you are working with lambda functions, chances are that you are using a `SAM`_ template as a way to define your AWS serverless resources.
+The definition of a SAM template for a python lambda function looks like this:

 .. code:: yaml